LucaFilipozzi/keycloak-extensions/login-event-listener-provider/README.md

    users who have expired passwords or inactive accounts beyond the grace period specified in the 'Disable Users' password policy
-3. it periodically (per `taskInterval` configuration parameter) determines (per `warningIntervals` configuration parameter) whether an email warning should be sent to users who have passwords that will be within the warning interval, updating the `last-warning` and `days-to-password-expiry` attributes
+3. it periodically (per `taskInterval` configuration parameter) determines (per `warningIntervals` configuration parameter) whether a warning email should be sent to users who have passwords that will be expiring within the interval, updating the `last-warning` and `days-to-password-expiry` attributes

 ## usage